-Flood Insurance: Flooding is not covered by a typical homeowners or renter’s insurance policy.
-If you purchased a flood policy from the National Flood Insurance Program, contact the insurance agent that wrote your policy for claims.
+Flood Insurance: Flooding is not covered by a typical homeowner’s or renter’s insurance policy.
+If you purchased a flood policy from the National Flood Insurance Program (NFIP), or through a private flood insurance carrier, contact the insurance agent who wrote your policy for flood claim information.

 Loss of Use Coverage: If your loss was caused by a covered peril and the home is not fit to live in, you may be entitled to additional living expenses to maintain your normal standard of living.